servidor-l3ho-sant/Apk/replit.md

 The project utilizes Apktool (version 2.9.3) for APK manipulation and reverse engineering tasks.
 The build configuration shows a forced package ID of 127 and includes compression settings optimized for Android resource files (.arsc files are excluded from compression).

 ## Package Structure
-The application uses the package name `com.mexicotv.futbolenvivoabierta`, indicating it's designed for live soccer/football streaming in Mexico.
-The APK is configured with standard Android framework dependencies and targets modern Android versions.
+The application uses the package name `com.mexicotv.futbolenvivoabierta` (maintained for compatibility) but has been rebranded as ULTRAGOL by L3HO company.
+The APK includes modern UI components, real soccer stadium images, and is configured with standard Android framework dependencies targeting modern Android versions.
+The app successfully builds to a 2.0MB APK with all resources included.

 ## Development Environment
-Based on the attached build logs, the development environment appears to be mobile-based, using Apktool M on an Android device.
-The project shows some resource compilation issues that need to be resolved, including missing launcher icons, themes, and backup/data extraction rule configurations.
+The development environment is now fully set up in Replit with APKTool 2.11.1 and Java installed.
+All resource compilation issues have been resolved, including:
+- Created launcher icons and complete resource structure
+- Implemented modern themes and styling for ULTRAGOL branding
+- Added backup/data extraction rule configurations
+- Fixed AndroidManifest.xml to prevent crashes
+- Integrated real soccer stadium images for carousels
+- Built automated build script (build_ultragol.sh) with workflow

 # External Dependencies